multiparty/jigg/README.md

 2 1 4 6 7 AND
 ```

-## MPC scheme
+## Capabilities

 JIGG is designed for semi-honest parties.
-We support point-and-permute, free-XOR, free 1-input gates, encryption from a random oracle (XChaCha20).
+We support point-and-permute, free-XOR, free single-input gates, encryption from a random oracle (fixed-key XChaCha20).
+The half-AND optimization is compatible but not yet supported.
 The default label size is 128 bits and relies on JavaScript's Uint8Array.
 The branch `simple-labels` demonstrates dynamically sized labels <53 bits without using arrays.
+Some potential improvements are listed below.

 ## To Do
  - Change the current oblivious transfer to use ECC from libsodium